omni-us/jsonargparse/DOCUMENTATION.rst

 .. note::

-    No all features of the :class:`.Path` class are supported in windows.
+    Not all features of the :class:`.Path` class are supported on Windows.

 .. _parsing-urls: